 “As you can see, this water will generate energy while flowing as it previously flowed to Sudan and Egypt, unlike the rumours that say the Ethiopian people and government are damming the water to starve Egypt and Sudan.”

 The unilateral move adds to a long list of failed negotiations between all three parties.
 The second phase of the dam was filled last July, leading former Egyptian minister of Irrigation, Mohammed Nasr Allam, to say that “what Ethiopia is doing is an aggression and a clear threat to Egyptian and Sudanese national securities”.

 Now that the GERD is operational, Egypt’s foreign ministry said that Ethiopia is “persisting in its violations” of a preliminary deal signed between the three stakeholders in 2015, prohibiting any of the parties from acting unilaterally.

-The first and second phases of filling the dam were both unilateral actions, the ministry said on Sunday.
+The first and second phases of filling the dam were both unilateral actions, the ministry said.

 Omer El Farouk Sayed Kamil, spokesperson for Sudan’s GERD negotiations team, affirmed the country’s commitment to reaching a legally binding agreement on the filling and operation of the dam.

 The 2015 agreement, signed in Khartoum by all three parties, revolves around 10 principles that lay out the objectives of the dam, how it should be used, how parties should cooperate with each other and how disputes should be settled.

 “The three states will settle their conflicts emerging from the interpretation or implementation of this accord by consensus through consultations and negotiations according to the principle of good intentions,” it says.